peteroupc/peteroupc.github.io/random.md

 <a id=Programming_Language_APIs></a>
 ## Programming Language APIs

-The following table lists techniques, methods, and functions that implement unpredictable-random and statistical-random RNGs for popular programming languages.
+The following table lists application programming interfaces (APIs) implementing unpredictable-random and statistical-random RNGs for popular programming languages.
 Note the following:

 - In single-threaded applications, for each kind of RNG, it's encouraged to create a single instance of the RNG on application startup and use that instance throughout the application.
 - In multithreaded applications, for each kind of RNG, it's encouraged to either&mdash;
     - create a single thread-safe instance of the RNG on application startup and use that instance throughout the application, or
-    - store separate and independently-initialized instances of the RNG in thread-local storage, so that each thread accesses a different instance (this may not always be ideal for unpredictable-random RNGs).
+    - store separate and independently-initialized instances of the RNG in thread-local storage, so that each thread accesses a different instance (this might not always be ideal for unpredictable-random RNGs).
 - Methods and libraries mentioned in the "Statistical-random" column need to be initialized with a full-length seed before use (for example, a seed generated using an implementation in the "Unpredictable-random" column).
 - The mention of a third-party library in this section does not imply sponsorship or endorsement of that library, or imply a preference of that library over others.
 The list is not comprehensive.